clemak27/linux_setup/setup/INSTALL.md

 cd linux_setup/setup
 ```

-- Run the first install-script and then reboot
+- Run the first install-script `0_ostree.sh`
+- Unfortunately, my laptop has an n0video GPU, so it also needs `0a_nvidia.sh`
+- reboot
-- After the reboot, run the second
+- run the `1_applications.sh` script

 ### create toolboxes